pulumi/workshops/aws-advanced-cicd/README.md

 ### 🎬 Steps

-By adding a default policy pack, our workflow will automatically ensure we're not violating any cloud infrastructure best practices.
+By adding a default policy pack, your workflow will automatically ensure your stack is not violating any cloud infrastructure best practices.

+✅
 In your terminal, run

 ```bash